rjpcasalino/blog_bt/src/posts/2021-08-19-Nemo_in_Network_Dreamland.md

 > MAC addresses are primarily assigned by device manufacturers, and are therefore often referred to as the burned-in address, or as an Ethernet hardware address, hardware address, or physical address.

-Keep the above in mind as you try to make sense of why we have so how many names for the one _thing_.
+Keep the above in mind as you try to make sense of why we have so many names for seemingly one _thing_.

 #### but, I don't want to worry about the link layer...

+> _The world is a jungle in general, and the networking game contributes many animals.
+At nearly every layer of a network architecture there are several potential protocols that could be used._ <sub>from RFC 826</sub>

 Address resolution provides dynamic mapping between two different forms of addresses: 32-bit IP addresses and whatever type of address the network interface uses.
 This network interface's hardware address (often an 48-bit ethernet address) is what the device driver software will need to know in order to route the incoming IP datagram.
 The device driver never looks at the destination IP address of an incoming IP datagram.
 Again, the function of ARP is to map two addresses (the _logical_ IP address and the _physical_ hardware address).